dataspecer/ds-wdoi/comments-ideas/ideas.md

 ## UI

-This is a written form of ideas of ui, I am working on an graphical images as well.
+This is a written form of ideas of UI.
+The graphical part can be found [here](https://www.figma.com/file/6iULJh0Hvm4cSu39WisXLq/ds-wdoi?type=design&node-id=0%3A1&mode=design&t=bKwHrGHQHqVoyfMV-1).
 The idea of ui is devided into two parts - Root selection and Association selection.

 ### Root selection